Partially Identified Rankings from Pairwise Interactions: Identification

 Result \ref{itm3_ranking_general} of Theorem \ref{th:sharp_ranking_general} establishes that to guarantee point identification when the link function is unknown (but known to belong to the family $\textbf{F}$), the tournament graph must be sufficiently connected.
 More precisely, its diameter must equal 2.
-Compared to Theorem \ref{th:ident_param}, when the link function $F_0$ is assumed to be known and belong to the family $\textbf{F}_L$, the graph is required to have more edges to ensure the ranking is point-identified.
-To exemplify, if a tournament graph is generated by the Erdős–Rényi model with link probability $p$ then to guarantee that condition \ref{itm3_ranking_general} holds with high probability, $p$ should be larger than $\sqrt{2}\sqrt{\frac{\ln n}{n}}$.
-In contrast, to guarantee connectedness with high probability -- which is a necessary and sufficient condition for point identification of ranking when the link function $F_0$ is linear and known -- it is enough for $p$ to be larger than $\frac{\ln n}{n}$ (\cite{blum2020foundations}, Section 8.2).
+Compared to Theorem \ref{th:ident_param}, when the link function $F_0$ is assumed to be known and belongs to the family $\textbf{F}_L$, the graph is required to have more edges to ensure the ranking is point-identified.
+The key takeaway from Theorems \ref{th:ident_param} and \ref{th:sharp_ranking_general} is the trade-off between the richness of the link function family and the tournament graph structure required to unambiguously recover the ranking.
+With few matches, parametric assumptions become necessary for identification, even when the data distribution is entirely known.

 Theorem \ref{th:sharp_ranking_general} sharply characterizes the identified set $R(G, \mathbf{F}, P)$ for the ranking. $R(G,\mathbf{F},P)$ is generally a set of $q$-dimensional vectors of rankings consistent with the distribution of observed data $P$.
 This object can be difficult to visualize especially when the number of teams $q$ is large.
 However, once $R(G,\mathbf{F},P)$ is obtained, the identified set for the individual rank of each team can be determined by projecting $R(G,\mathbf{F},P)$.
 This is formally stated in the following Corollary. \begin{corollary} {\normalfont (Identification Set for the Rank of team $\ell$)} For any team $\ell \in [q]$, the sharp identified set for its rank can be constructed as